-To support innovative, outside the box proof of concept ideas that disrupt long held assumptions/myths about men and their health in order to get men to do things differently.
+To support innovative, ‘outside the box’ proof of concept ideas that disrupt long held assumptions and myths about men and their health, in order to get men to do things differently.

 The NewAccess program seeks to demonstrate a new service model to improve the psychological wellbeing of Australian adults with mild to moderate depression and anxiety through provision of assisted self-guided low-intensity cognitive behavioural therapy.